 - playing out in front of people (no matter how many or how few) or in the studio - as long as there is music to be made I'm in

 If it makes a difference, I have a phd in chemistry from Caltech.
 I also am a photographer, filmmaker, perpetual tai chi student, ex-car racer, 2-wheel enthusiast (motorized and pedal powered), and seeker of the illusive green room.
 Yes, I have a day job.
 I spent four years playing with Kaz Takeda, appearing on three albums and performing shows in LA and Japan.
 I was bassist, producer, and writer in Simpleflower, and since 2009 have played hundreds of shows in Southern California with a number of different bands.
-I've studied with Grammy-award winning bassist Victor Wooten and currently am re-tooling my playing with Anthony Wellington.
+I've studied with Grammy-award winning bassist Victor Wooten and currently am working with Anthony Wellington on both bass and keyboard.

 enjoy the ride - todd richmond